durrantlab/autogrow4/tutorial/tutorial.md

 ### 4) Custom Scoring/Rescoring code ***
     This feature allows the user to incorporate custom python scripts for scoring and rescoring ligands.
-    Currently AutoGrow is configured to dock using Autodock Vina and QuickVina2 and there are two provided options to rescore a ligand using either NNScore 1 or NNScore 2.
+    Currently AutoGrow4 is configured to dock using Autodock Vina and QuickVina2 and there are two provided options to rescore a ligand using either NNScore 1 or NNScore 2.
 Additionally, ligand efficiency (dividing the score/rescore value by the number of non-Hydrogen atoms) can be applied with any float based scoring value.